maxlebedev/maleficer/README.md

 	- small chance of "named" scrolls with unique effects
 	- one-turn-per-square moving projectiles
 	- archers that make a line AOE before attacking
-		- No argher glyph, boo
+		- No archer glyph, boo
 		- Ideally doing it all via callback
 		- apply condition Aiming 2
 		- if at Aiming 1, fire and hit everying in the area